About

 What do we do?

-We spend the rest of the year performing outreach, fundraising, and working with other teams.
+We spend the rest of the year on learning experiences, performing outreach, fundraising, and working with other teams.
 We frequently perform demos at local schools and events, and we have also served as instructors or mentors to youth interested in STEM.
 Additionally, we are affiliated with the St. Paul HUB, an alliance of St. Paul-area robotics teams.

 What is FIRST?